nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 ### Quick \& easy `set-window`

 In certain situations you might want to temporarily change the window or device context a `pg_ref` will render its text drawing.
-While this can be done by initializing a `graf_device` and giving that structure to `pgSetDefaultDevice()`, a simpler and faster approach might be to use the following functions:
+While this can be done by initialising a `graf_device` and giving that structure to `pgSetDefaultDevice()`, a simpler and faster approach might be to use the following functions:

 	generic_var pgSetDrawingDevice (pg_ref pg, const generic_var draw_device);
 	void pgReleaseDrawingDevice (pg_ref pg, const generic_var previous_device);